whitejeep600/bert_question_answering/README.md

 DISCLAIMER: the Python scripts in scripts/prediction and scripts/training are either directly copied from the publicly available Huggingface scripts, or copied and slightly modified for the purposes of this task.

+The description below was prepared for task graders.

 Packages required to run:
 - datasets
 - gdown